marconsilva/aks-storage-deepdive/README.md

 kubectl get storageclass
 ```

+In addition to in-tree driver features, Azure Disk CSI driver supports the following features:

+- Performance improvements during concurrent disk attach and detach
+- In-tree drivers attach or detach disks in serial, while CSI drivers attach or detach disks in batch.
+There's significant improvement when there are multiple disks attaching to one node.
+- Premium SSD v1 and v2 are supported.
+  - PremiumV2_LRS only supports None caching mode
+- Zone-redundant storage (ZRS) disk support
+  - Premium_ZRS, StandardSSD_ZRS disk types are supported.
+ZRS disk could be scheduled on the zone or non-zone node, without the restriction that disk volume should be co-located in the same zone as a given node.
+For more information, including which regions are supported, see Zone-redundant storage for managed disks.
+- Snapshot
+- Volume clone
+- Resize disk PV without downtime

 ### 3.2.
 Dynamically create Azure Disks PVs by using the built-in storage classes

 When you use the Azure Disk CSI driver on AKS, there are two more built-in StorageClasses that use the Azure Disk CSI storage driver.
 The other CSI storage classes are created with the cluster alongside the in-tree default storage classes.